-Emma Thompson, the woman who ruled the 2014 award season, is the voice behind Queen Elinor, who turns into a giant bear due to a witch's curse.
+Emma Thompson is the voice behind Queen Elinor, who turns into a giant bear due to a witch's curse.

 Lou Romano is no stranger to Disney movies, though this was his first starring role.
 He's also lent his vocal talents to characters in Cars and The Incredibles.

-Comedienne Janeane Garofalo has admitted in interviews that she doesn't know why she was chosen to voice the tough-as-nails chef, but she is "endlessly flattered" that she was.
+Comedian Janeane Garofalo admitted in interviews that she didn't know why she was chosen to voice the tough-as-nails chef, but she was "endlessly flattered" that she ultimately nabbed the part.

 It's a good thing Holly Hunter got some superhero experience from Disney, as she was later cast in Batman v Superman: Dawn of Justice in 2016.

-Funnyman Owen Wilson gave life to Lightning McQueen in both Cars and Cars 2.
-This was also the first Pixar movie where they really promoted the film using the actors behind the characters (Wilson and Paul Newman).
+Owen Wilson gave life to Lightning McQueen in both Cars and Cars 2.
+This was also the first Pixar movie where the company really promoted the film using the actors behind the characters (Wilson and Paul Newman).